Madurai Maqbara: Syed Abdus Salaam Ibrahim

-Like His grandfather Hazrat Mir Niamatullah, Saalim waliyullah was not blessed with a child for a very long time after His marriage.
+Like his grandfather Hazrat Mir Niamatullah, Saalim waliyullah did not have a child for a very long time after his marriage.
 He composed a lot of bait begging Erwadi Sulthan Syed Ibrahim Shaheed's wasila for a child.
-Finally, after some 12 years, he was blessed with two children: Syed Amjad Ibrahim and Syed Muhammad Shamsuddin Ibrahim.
-The latter died in childhood.
+Finally, after some 12 years, he had two children: Syed Amjad Ibrahim and Syed Muhammad Shamsuddin Ibrahim.
+The later died in childhood.

 Maqbara Hazrats and Fassiyatush Shadhiliyya

-Meer Ahmed Ibrahim who was chief Kazi to the Govt. at that time, accepted this Tariqa, became its Khalifatul Khulafa appointed by Imama Fassi and started flourishing it.
+Meer Ahmed Ibrahim who was chief Kazi to the government at that time, accepted this Tariqa, became its Khalifatul Khulafa appointed by Imama Fassi and started flourishing it.
 After the death of Periya Hazrat, his brother Meer Amjad Ibrahim became the Khalifa of Fassiyatush Shadhiliyyah.
 He was appointed by Shamsuddin Muhammad Al Makki Al Fassi.
 Abdus Salaam Ibrahim Saalim accepted this tariqa only after getting consent from Muhammad.
 Saalim Hazrat got Bai'at (vow) from Sheikh Muhammad Saalih Moulana and embraced shadhiliyya.
-During the Period of these three Waliyullahs and Khalifaas after them, Fassiyatush Shadhiliyya sufi order started flourishing in various parts of Tamil Nadu, Kerala and in Sri Lanka.
+During the period of these three Waliyullahs and Khalifaas after them, Fassiyatush Shadhiliyya Sufi order started flourishing in various parts of Tamil Nadu, Kerala and in Sri Lanka.